pukkaone/webappenhance/README.md

     </listener>

-## Prevent cross-site scripting by escaping EL expression values
+## Escape EL expression values to prevent cross-site scripting

 In the `web.xml` file, add a listener: